Fresh Mint Chocolate Bark

-This homemade Fresh Mint Chocolate Bark is created with 2-ingredients, fresh mint herbs, and dark chocolate.
-Using fresh mint instead of mint essence or extract offers a more authentic mint flavor to this dark chocolate bark.
+This homemade Fresh Mint Chocolate Bark Recipe is created with 2 ingredients, fresh peppermint herbs, and dark chocolate bars.
+Using fresh mint instead of mint essence or extract offers a more authentic mint flavor to this dark chocolate bark!

-A mint chocolate bark made with fresh mint leaves instead of mint essence.
-I have to give the credit to my Mum who suggested using our homegrown mint leaves that are growing like wildfire at the moment and we both just love the classic chocolate and mint combination.
+I have to give the credit to my Mum who suggested using our homegrown mint leaves.
+They’re growing like wildfire at the moment and we both just love the classic chocolate and mint combination.

-You may be wondering if the texture of the chopped mint leaves being mixed through the melted dark chocolate will result in a “leafy texture” when you eat it but I’m happy to report that it does not.
+You may be wondering if the texture of the chopped mint leaves being mixed through the melted dark chocolate will result in a “leafy texture”?
+I’m happy to report that it does not.

 Ingredient Notes & Substitutions